yangxvlin/comp90025-pmc-notes/README.md

       Input: array
       initialize localArr[p]

-      for each processor:
+      for each processor_i:
-          sequentially cal subarray to localArr
+          sequentially cal subarray to localArr[i]

       parallelize reducing localArr to finalResult by Suboptimal EREW algorithm (LAMBDA)
       ```